{{ summaryHeading }}

 Worked Examples:

-A 12 ft diameter circular drainage bed at 6 in depth with river rock and 10% allowance produces about 2.30 cu yd and 3.34 tons before supplier rounding.
-If Supplier order unit is tons and Order increment is 0.5, Recommended order rises to 3.50 tons.
-Supplier cross-check then reports roughly 3.50 tons / 2.41 cu yd, which is the value to compare with a half-ton delivery increment.
+A 12 ft diameter circular drainage bed at 6 in depth covers about 113.1 sq ft.
+River rock with a 10% allowance produces 2.30 cu yd and 3.34 short tons.
+If Supplier order unit is short tons and Order increment is 0.5, Recommended order rounds up to 3.50 short tons.

-If rectangle mode has a length but the width is 0, the result area does not build an order table.
-The alert asks for a positive footprint area.
-Add the missing width, switch to circle mode with a positive diameter, or use known-area mode from a measured plan before trusting any supplier quantity.
+If rectangle mode has a positive length but the width is zero, the page reports Enter a positive footprint area and the result tables should not be used.
+Add the missing width, switch to circle mode, or enter a measured known area before comparing supplier quantities.

 FAQ: